Public Reserved Lands

 Maine’s 600,000 acres of Public Reserved Lands are a unique state resource.
 Their origin dates back to the separation of Maine from Massachusetts in 1820.
 In 1820, the state set aside lots in each unincorporated township from private sale in order for this land to provide various public benefits.
 In the 1970s, these dispersed public lots were consolidated into the spectacular Public Reserved Land System that we have today.
 These consolidated lots provide timber, protect wildlife habitat, and offer a wide variety of public recreational opportunities.
 These lands are held in public trust and managed for public use and enjoyment.

 Additional public funding for acquiring new Public Reserved Lands comes from the Land for Maine’s Future (LMF) program, the federal Forest Legacy Program, or from private philanthropic donations.
 NRCM strongly supports all of these funding sources.
-Please read more about why NRCM supports revitalizing the LMF program through a $75 million bond.
+Please read more about NRCM's support of the LMF program.

 Ecological Reserves

-The Maine Forest Biodiversity Project, spearheaded in the 1990s by Janet McMahon, produced a report in 1998 that identified 69 potential reserve sites covering 498,700 acres, or just 2% of the state's total land area.
-In 2005, the Bureau of Public Land’s (BPL) Maine Natural Areas Program examined how well habitat and ecotypes are represented across all conservation lands in the state.
-The resulting report, Saving All the Parts: A Conservation Vision for Maine Using Ecological Land Units, concluded that fewer than half of the habitat and ecotypes are adequately represented in geographic regions where they occur in Maine.
+The Maine Forest Biodiversity Project included initial work on documenting sites worthy of becoming ecological reserves in the 1990s.
+The effort spearheaded by Janet McMahon, produced a report in 1998 that identified 69 potential reserve sites covering 498,700 acres, or just 2% of the state's total land area.
+In 2014, the Maine Natural Areas Program examined how well habitats are represented in Maine’s conserved lands and concluded that each of Maine’s seven ecoregions contain forest types that are under-represented in Ecological Reserves.

-Unfortunately, the law creating Ecological Reserves limited the amount of land that can be designated under the program to 100,000 acres or 15% of land in BPL’s jurisdiction.
-That’s one-fifth of the land the Maine Forest Biodiversity Project proposed would be needed.
-That statutory limitation is preventing important conservation from being accomplished and should be removed so BPL has the option of acquiring more Ecological Reserve land.
+Unfortunately, the law creating Ecological Reserves limited the amount of land that can be designated under the program.
+Those statutory limits are preventing important conservation from being accomplished and should be removed so BPL has the option of acquiring more ecological reserve land.

 State Parks